 - Physician Order for Life-Sustaining Treatment (POLST) Form: This is called different things in different states (e.g., MOLST, MOST, POST— see our map for more information) but, regardless of the term, a POLST Form is a medical order for the specific medical treatments you want during a medical emergency.
-Only individuals with a serious illness or advanced frailty near the end-of-life should have this form.
+POLST Forms are appropriate for individuals with a serious illness or advanced frailty near the end-of-life.

 They work together!
-All adults should have an advance directive, but it is only when you are diagnosed with a serious illness or frailty that you should consider a POLST Form.
+All adults should have an advance directive, but consider POLST if and when you are diagnosed with a serious illness or frailty.

 All adults should have an advance directive (also called a living will or health care power of attorney, depending on what state you live in) because it allows you to appoint a surrogate to speak for you when you cannot speak for yourself.
 An advance directive does not give medical orders but it provides an idea of what treatments you may wish to have whenever you may have a medical emergency but can't communicate.
 When you can't speak for yourself, your health care team will review your advance directive and talk to your surrogate to develop a treatment plan.

 A POLST Form gives medical orders and tells emergency personnel what treatments you want to have during a medical emergency.
-Only someone seriously ill or frail and towards the end of life should consider a POLST Form.
+Someone seriously ill or frail and towards the end of life should consider a POLST Form.